Zarcolio/flipperzero/README.md

 ### Ducky script/
 * `Defensive`/`EyeLock_Edge_Win.txt` - Awareness script.
 Found an unlocked Windows screen in your office?
 Fire this one off to open https://eyelockmyscreen.com in a full screen window.
+* `Defensive`/`Phish_Office365_From_Usb.txt` - Creates a phishing page for Office 365.
+The email address is extracted via Outlook :) If the user hits the sign-in button, a message appears in red "You typed your password inside a phishing page because you did not lock your screen!"
 * `Defensive`/`Policy_Lock-Screen_Edge_Win.txt` - Awareness script.
 Found an unlocked Windows screen?
 Fire this one off to open the company policy page and search for a specific control.
 * `Defensive`/`Show_wifi_passwords_Win_PS.txt` - Awareness script.
 Found an unlocked Windows screen?
 Fire this one off to open a Powershell window and show the user their wifi passwords.
 * `Defensive`/`Website-FF-Android.txt` - Opens a website with Firefox (only works when Firefox hasn't been opened).